 ARM II: Patients receive ibrutinib PO QD on days 1-28.
 Patients also receive obinutuzumab IV on days 1, 2, 8, and 15 of cycle 1, and on day 1 of cycles 2-6.
 Beginning cycle 3, patients also receive venetoclax PO QD on days 1-28.
 Treatment repeats every 28 days for 14 cycles in the absence of disease progression or unacceptable toxicity.
-Beginning cycle 15, patients who do not achieve a BM MRD negative CR, receive ibrutinib PO QD every 28 days in the absence of disease progression or unacceptable toxicity.
+All patients will then receive a 15th cycle of ibrutinib.
+Beginning cycle 16, patients who do not achieve a BM MRD negative CR, receive ibrutinib PO QD every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients who achieve a BM MRD negative CR undergo observation every 3 cycles for 6 years, then every 6 cycles thereafter.

 After completion of study treatment, followed every 6 months until 10 years from registration.

-Chronic Lymphocytic Leukemia Leukemia Leukemia, Lymphoid Leukemia, Lymphocytic, Chronic, B-Cell Venetoclax Obinutuzumab Rituximab Ibrutinib Observation
+Chronic Lymphocytic Leukemia Leukemia Leukemia, Lymphoid Leukemia, Lymphocytic, Chronic, B-Cell Venetoclax Obinutuzumab Ibrutinib Observation

 For people ages 70 years and up